temporary26/AMD/README.md

 - Run `test.ps1` to verify all services are responding
 - Check individual service logs
 - Ensure SQL Server LocalDB is running

-## 🤝 Contributing

-1. Ensure all services pass the test suite (`test.ps1`)
-2. Follow the existing code structure and conventions
-3. Update documentation as needed

-## 📄 License

-This project is part of the AMD repository.

----

 **Need help?** Check the `Dependencies.txt` file for detailed package information or run the test suite to diagnose issues.